Skip to content

 You Probably Need an Agency If…

-You are getting brand deal inquiries you do not know how to handle.
-If brands are reaching out and you are not sure what to charge, how to structure deals, or what contract terms to negotiate, an agency pays for itself immediately.
-Most creators leave thousands of dollars on the table in their first few brand deals simply because they do not know what they are worth.
+You are receiving brand deal inquiries you do not know how to handle.
+If brands are reaching out and you are unsure what to charge, how to structure deals, or what contract terms to negotiate, an agency earns back its commission on the first deal it closes for you.
+Most creators leave thousands of dollars on the table in their first few brand deals simply from not knowing their own market value.

-You have grown to 50,000+ followers but your income does not reflect your audience size.
-A significant following without significant income usually means a monetization problem, not a content problem.
-An agency can bridge that gap.
+You have 50,000+ followers but your income does not reflect your audience size.
+A significant following without significant income signals a monetization problem, not a content problem.
+An agency identifies and fixes that gap.

-You are spending more time on business logistics than content creation.
-Emails, contracts, invoices, negotiations - at a certain scale, the business side consumes the time you need to create.
-An agency handles the business so you can focus on what you are good at.
+You are spending more time on business logistics than on content creation.
+At a certain scale, the business side consumes the time you need to create.
+An agency handles the business so you can focus on what you are actually good at.

 You Probably Do Not Need an Agency If…

 You have under 10,000 followers.
-Most agencies will not offer meaningful value at this stage because brands are not yet interested in partnering with you.
+Most legitimate agencies will not offer meaningful value at this stage because brands are not yet interested in partnering with you.
 Focus on growth first.
-Use free resources, study successful creators, and build your audience organically.
+Use free resources.
+Build your audience organically.

 You are comfortable negotiating and managing your own business.
 Some creators are natural businesspeople.
-If you enjoy the business side and are good at it, you might not need someone to do it for you.
+If you enjoy the business side and are skilled at it, you may not need someone to do it for you.

 You are not earning enough to justify the commission.
-If an agency takes 20% of your earnings and you make $500/month, that is $100/month for services that probably are not worth $100 yet.
-The math needs to make sense.
+If an agency takes 20% and you earn $500/month, that is $100/month for services that probably are not worth $100 yet.
+The math needs to make sense before you sign.

 How Much Do TikTok Creator Agencies Charge?